 Project Overview

 The City of Milwaukee is working to keep our water clean and our sewers functioning properly.
-As a result, DPW will be performing tests and home investigations this summer in Grasslyn Manor to identify leaks or connections in the sewer system that need repair.
+As a result, DPW performed tests and home investigations in the summer and fall of 2025 in Grasslyn Manor to identify leaks or connections in the sewer system that need repair.
 This information will help guide where improvements could be most helpful to reduce the risk of basement backup events and sewer overflows.

-After the smoke test is complete, a follow-up letter will note the results.
-You will be invited to sign up for a voluntary home investigation to help DPW further understand the issues at the property and repairs needed.
-You may be eligible for free improvements following a home investigation, which may include up to 3 indoor tests.
+After the smoke tests were completed, a follow-up letter noted the results.
+Residents were invited to sign up for a voluntary home investigation to help DPW further understand the issues at the property and repairs needed.
+Residents may be eligible for free improvements following a home investigation, which included up to 3 indoor tests.

 The City of Milwaukee is able to offer these improvements thanks to grant funding through the Milwaukee Metropolitan Sewerage Districts’ (MMSD) Private Property Infiltration and Inflow (PPII) Reduction Program.
 The grant offers assistance for DPW-identified repairs to homeowners for a limited time.
 The City will cover the cost of the investigation and potential repairs for those enrolled in the PPII program.
 Additional information about this opportunity will be provided following the results of the home investigation.